Skip to main content

 Step 6: Wait a while and the USB drive will be ready.
 Close Rufus when complete, and reboot your PC to install Windows 11 using the steps we mentioned in the previous section.

 We hope our guide was helpful for you.
 Now that you're up and running with Windows 11, you might want to check out our other how-to guides.
-We've covered plenty of topics related to the new Microsoft operating system.
+We've covered plenty of topics related to the latest Microsoft operating system.

 Editors' Recommendations